-In 2021, the committee determined that the named executive officers performed well in achieving their respective individual performance goals.
+In 2022, the Compensation Committee determined that the named executive officers performed well in achieving their respective individual performance goals.
 The percent of eligible salary and individual performance payout percentages for each named executive officer are listed in the table below.